ymtszw/ex_ghpr/README.md

 - Open Pull Request
-    - It adds your issue URL in Pull Request description, and open the issue with resultant Pull Request URL copied to clipboard (only available in OSX)
+    - It adds your issue URL in Pull Request description, and open the issue with resultant Pull Request URL copied to clipboard
     - You can configure issue tracker URL and user **per repository**
         - This is my original intension for this tool over `hub`!
 - Search Pull Requests related to a SHA hash (NYI)
-- Help welcomed :) Especially:
+- Help welcomed!!
+Especially:
     - Automatically create fork if the user is not authorized to push to the target repository
     - Post resultant Pull Request URL to other issue trackers like Redmine/JIRA, via API
         - Obviously, storing issue tracker type and API credentials is required